codemeta/codemeta.github.io/content/crosswalk/_index.md

 ## What are they?

-CodeMeta Crosswalks provide an explicit map between the fields of existing metadata standards, as used by a broad range of software repositories, registries, and archives.
-When mapped by a Crosswalk, CodeMeta's terms act as a common set of properties, providing a pathway for metadata to be translated between standards.
+CodeMeta Crosswalks provide an explicit map between the fields of existing metadata standards.
+These other standards are used by software repositories, registries, archives, and more.

-Crosswalks are not required to have a one-to-one mapping for every field.
+Once mapped by a Crosswalk, CodeMeta's terms act as a common set of properties, providing a way for metadata to be translated between standards.
+The [user guide](/user-guide) explains some key concepts to help with understanding the CodeMeta metadata.

+Crosswalks do not need a one-to-one mapping for every field.
 Because Crosswalks only map fields common between a standard and CodeMeta, the subset of common fields may differ a lot between Crosswalks.
-The diagram below demonstrates how CodeMeta maps between standards when there are differences.
+The diagram below shows how CodeMeta maps between standards when there are differences.

 ![Diagram of CodeMeta mapping between two metadata standards.
 It shows a common term, terms unique to each standard, and terms common to only CodeMeta and each standard.](/img/crosswalkdiagram.svg)

 ## How to use Crosswalks

-Various [tools](/tools) for CodeMeta use Crosswalk mappings to convert existing metadata into a `codemeta.json` file.
+By comparing Vocabulary A to CodeMeta and comparing CodeMeta to Vocabulary B, you are able to see if there is a term equivalent, and what it is.

-The [user guide](/user-guide) explains some concepts to help you understand how CodeMeta works.
+If manual conversion is not what you want, there are also [tools](/tools) to convert between some formats, or to create a `codemeta.json` file.

 ### How to contribute?